nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Main Menu Features
 #### Navigating from menu to section of interest: `goto`
 Allows access to subsections of the application, namely, to the expense tracker, contacts manager and task manager.
+This command can be used from other sections as well to directly go to another section.

 Format: `goto SECTION`

+Note: `SECTION` here refers to the names of the sections of the application and there are only 3 valid choices:
+* `Expense_Tracker`
+* `Study_Manager`
+* `Contacts_Manager`

 **Examples of usage:**
 * `goto Expense_Tracker`